-In response to such concerns, do we accept the argument of influential US deacon Susanne Watson Epting, that 'even though ordained, [the deacon's] primary identity remains baptismal and our ordination charges and vows serve only to expand, enhance, and urge us on in animating and exemplifying the diakonia to which all the baptized were called'?
-Is FOAG convincing in saying 'ordination makes a particular ministry a public ecclesial sign of what the whole Church is.
-It focuses, clarifies and promotes the calling of all the faithful who are constituted by baptism as a royal, prophetic priesthood'?
-Are we confident that this form of distinctive diaconate would not weaken or remove the wider Church's caritative responsibilities, but instead function to encourage, motivate and inspire both lay and ordained to live out their own daily servant ministries?
+In response to such concerns, do we accept the argument of influential US deacon Susanne Watson Epting, that 'even though ordained, [the deacon's] primary identity remains baptismal and our ordination charges and vows serve only to expand, enhance, and urge us on in animating and exemplifying the diakonia to which all the baptized were called'?223 Is FOAG convincing in saying 'ordination makes a particular ministry a public ecclesial sign of what the whole Church is.
+It focuses, clarifies and promotes the calling of all the faithful who are constituted by baptism as a royal, prophetic priesthood'?224 Are we confident that this form of distinctive diaconate would not weaken or remove the wider Church's caritative responsibilities, but instead function to encourage, motivate and inspire both lay and ordained to live out their own daily servant ministries?

 And if the Church in Wales chooses to walk further down this path, what further theological, ecclesiological and liturgical work might need to be done?
-The Church of England's thorough report, and outstanding questions, in The Mission and Ministry of the Whole Church is a valuable resource.
-What changes might be necessary around vocational discernment, https://www.anglicannews.org/blogs/2018/01/the-diaconate-renewing-an-ancient-ministry.aspx
+The Church of England's thorough report, and outstanding questions, in The Mission and Ministry of the Whole Church is a valuable resource.225 What changes might be necessary around vocational discernment, training, even the ordinal - or can we read old words with fresh eyes?
+And how would such selection and training sit alongside that for those continuing through the diaconate to priesthood?
+Would all this cohere with our broader understanding of ordination and ordained ministry, as well as lay vocation?